 Can’t make it to the big game?
-The only thing better than watching a football game – is watching it with friends and family – while eating tasty food.
+The only thing better than watching a football game live – is watching it with friends and family on a big screen tv – while eating tasty food.

 Follow a basic food safety playbook to keep your football watch parties both fun and safe.